-Oh my, to teach or not to teach about Christopher Columbus?
-It is a hot topic the last few years.
+Are you teaching Columbus Day in your special education class?
+It is a hot topic for the last few years.
 He was not a very nice person, and his actions led either directly or indirectly to the death of almost all the people who were living in the countries he “discovered.”
 His actions also resulted in a huge spike in the transatlantic slave trade.
-So what are we to do on October 8?
+So what are we to do when teaching about Christopher Columbus?
 Here is what I did.

 Here are the main points I thought were important:

 - He was an explorer who made very difficult journeys across the ocean.

 - He thought he had discovered a new path from India to China.
 He was wrong.